 Unfortunately, this is a common scam that many people have fallen for.
 Luckily, the Federal Trade Commission (FTC) and the Better Business Bureau both have alerts on websites about this illegitimate work opportunity.

-According to the United States Postal Inspection Service, these types of scams are common and tricky.
-The stolen packages often get traced back to the person who thought they had a legitimate work-from-home job.
-By that time, the fake company that hired them is unable to be reached.
-Or sometimes, they claim the package was never delivered to get out of paying the worker.
+According to the United States Postal Inspection Service, these types of work from home packing jobs (scams) are common and tricky.
+The stolen packages often get traced back to the person who thought they had a legitimate work from home gig.
+Then, when you try to get payment, the fake company is unreachable, or they claim the package was never delivered to get out of paying the worker.

 3. Assembly Jobs

-Another similar work-from-home opportunity that should raise red flags is assembly jobs.
-Work-from-home assembly jobs involve the worker paying a fee upfront for startup materials and a kit.
-The kit includes the item that you’ll need to assemble along with directions.
+Another similar work from home packing job that should raise red flags is assembly jobs.
+Work from home assembly jobs involve the worker paying a fee upfront for startup materials and a kit.
+The kit includes the items that you’ll need to assemble, along with directions.

-The tricky part is, no matter how well you assemble the item, the company won’t pay you once you send it back to them.
+The tricky part is that no matter how well you assemble the item, the company won’t pay you once you send it back to them.
 There is always an issue with how you put the item together.
 The process itself is often very time-consuming.
-Some workers note spending 30 minutes or more to assemble one bracelet.
+Some workers noted that they had spent 30 minutes or more assembling one bracelet.
 What these illegitimate companies are essentially doing is making money from all the startup kits they sell with no intention of ever paying for the assembled products.

-How to Spot and Avoid a Work-From-Home Packing Job
+How to Avoid Work from Home Packing Job Scams

 Ads That Claim You Can Make a Significant Amount of Money Quickly

-One person who fell for a work-from-home packing job scam was told they would earn $1,500 per week.
+One person who fell for a work from home packing job scam was told they would earn $1,500 per week.
 This sounds a little too good to be true.
-If jobs are promising a lot of money to complete simple tasks like a ton of money to pack and mail packages, you should ask yourself why or how they could afford to pay someone to do these things.
+If jobs promise a lot of money to complete simple tasks like a ton of money to pack and mail packages, you should ask yourself why or how they could afford to pay someone to do these things.

 Vague Job Descriptions